-For a valid batch, check each individual sample for flags in the cobas[®] 5800/6800/8800 Systems software and/or report.
+For a valid batch, check each individual sample for flags in the cobas[®] 6800/8800 software and/or report.
 The result interpretation should be as follows:

-- A valid batch may include both valid and invalid donor sample results dependent on flags obtained for the individual samples. - Sample results are valid only if the respective positive control and the negative control of the corresponding batch are valid.
+- A valid batch may include both valid and invalid donor sample results dependent on flags obtained for the individual samples. - Sample results are valid only if the respective positive controls and the negative control of the corresponding batch are valid.

 Two parameters are measured simultaneously for each sample: HEV and the internal control.
-Final sample results for the cobas[°] HEV test are reported by the software.
-In addition to the overall results, individual target results will be displayed in the cobas[°] 5800/6800/8800 Systems software and should be interpreted as follows:
+Final sample results for the cobas[®] HEV test are reported by the software.
+In addition to the overall results, individual target results will be displayed in the cobas[®] 6800/8800 software and should be interpreted as follows: